moryachok/azure-ai-workshops/rag-workshop/lab2_csv_ingestion.md

 ## Run ingestion

 Go to Search Management -> Indexers.
-Click on your `rag-workshop-docx-indexer`.
+Click on your `rag-workshop-csv-indexer`.

 Click `Run` button and wait few seconds.